Artificially Low Interest Rates

 Make Homes Unaffordable

-One of the Fed’s stated purposes of low interest rates is to drive up the prices of homes so that those that suffering from negative equity will be relieved and those showing gains in their home values will perhaps take out low interest home equity loans and spend money, or perhaps they will just feel richer and save less and spend more.
+One of the Fed’s stated purposes of low interest rates is to drive up the prices of homes so that those suffering from negative equity will be relieved and those showing gains in their home values will perhaps take out low interest home equity loans and spend money, or perhaps they will just feel richer and save less and spend more.

 That scenario may benefit the homeowner.
 But what about those that don’t own homes?
 They don’t participate in the price appreciation.
 Artificially low rates favor home owners over non home owners.